nextflow-io/nextflow/docs/config.md

   The use of the `cleanup` option will prevent the use of the *resume* feature on subsequent executions of that pipeline run.
 Also, be aware that deleting all scratch files can take a lot of time, especially when using a shared file system or remote cloud storage.
   :::

+`dumpHashes`
+: If `true`, dump task hash keys in the log file, for debugging purposes.

 (config-profiles)=

 ## Config profiles